rodrigoechaide/jenkins-pipeline-shared-libraries/README.md

 # jenkins-pipeline-shared-libraries

-Shared Libraries Repository for Jenkins Pipelines
+Shared Libraries Repository for Jenkins Pipelines.

+## How to Configure

+* Fork the repo and then configure it inside Jenkins System Configuration in the section Global Pipeline Libraries.
+* Modify credentials id inside each library in order to have access to configured registries to upload artifacts.

 ## Framework Testing for pipelines and shared libraries

 * https://github.com/jenkinsci/JenkinsPipelineUnit

-## Libraries Available
+## Available Libraries

 ### pythonLibrary